sems-server/sems/doc/Readme.sbc.txt

 RTP relay can be enabled by setting enable_rtprelay=yes

-The SBC detects if UAs indicate that they are behind NAT by setting a:direction=active in SDP, and goes into passive mode until it receives the first packet from the NATed client, from which it learns the remote address.
+The SBC detects if UAs indicate that they are behind NAT by setting a=direction:active in SDP, and goes into passive mode until it receives the first packet from the NATed client, from which it learns the remote address.
 This mechanism is called "symmetric RTP".